 Our student programmes have a volunteering component where we enter the local schools to help renovate the school buildings and classrooms as well as donating school supplies to give the students an education to set them in good stead for the future.
 All building materials and educational resources for our student projects are sourced within Hluhluwe to enable the town and its facilities to grow and improve.
 This encourages both tourism and industry which creates jobs to lower the unemployment in the area and allow local people to stay within their home towns.

 Supporting Local People

-We are closely linked with a local rural business who conduct cultural Zulu tours here in Hluhluwe.
+We support a local rural business which conducts cultural Zulu tours here in Hluhluwe.

 Zamimpilo has the sweetest pineapples in its fruit market!

 Our students take their time trying to pick from the wide variety of carvings, beads and paintings that are on offer.